DARMA-tasking/vt/docs/md/trace.md

 To configure the interval of the flushes use the `--vt_trace_flush_size=X` parameter.
 The `X` stands for the number of trace events before the next flush.

-\note The incremental flushing will be blocked in the case of an incomplete user notes.
+\note The incremental flushing will be blocked in the case of an incomplete user note.
 In that scenario there will be no output to the files.
-All trace events will be kept in memory and will be tried to be flushed on the next interval if the incomplete notes where closed.
+All trace events will be kept in memory and will be tried to be flushed on the next interval if the incomplete notes were closed.